cpran/plugin_vieweach/readme.md

 then the resulting selection after completion would be a copy of all the initially selected objects.

-The second will iterate over the selected objects and provide an editor for each, if applicable.
+The second comes in two flavours, and will iterate over either objects in the [Object list][] or [on disk][] and provide an editor for each, if applicable.
 If the selection includes only `Sound` and `TextGrid` objects, then the script will automatically pair these for each iteration.
 The navigation over the objects is robust enough to support the deletion of objects with no ill effects.

 [`for_each.praat`]: scripts/for_each.praat
-[`view_each.praat`]: scripts/view_each.praat
+[object list]: scripts/view_each.selected.praat
+[on disk]: scripts/view_each.from_disk.praat

 Customization
 -------------